Increasingly Frequent Natural Disasters and the Growing Climate Crisis

 Around the world, risks created by climate change (such as the occurrence of major typhoons and hurricanes, forest collapse or flooding) are growing.
 Japan’s Annual Report on the Environment, the Sound Material-Cycle Society and Biodiversity 2020 (published by the Ministry of the Environment, June 2020) addressed increasingly frequent natural disasters, using the expression “climate crisis” for the first time.
 Going forward, needs related to realizing a sustainable society are only expected to grow.
 The Kawasaki Group has been engaged in transport, energy, environmental and other industrial machinery-related businesses for more than 120 years, and I believe that its accumulated technologies can contribute greatly to meeting these needs.

 The Kawasaki Group is systematically implementing environmental management aimed at realizing a sustainable society.

-The Kawasaki Group’s Environmental Charter lays out values and principles for environmental management activities to be shared across the Group along with action guidelines to steer each individual in their daily work.
-Based on the Environmental Charter, in order to solve a wide range of social issues, including transitioning to a carbon-free society, and to realize a sustainable world, the Kawasaki Group engages in environmental management, including efforts to prevent global warming, take action against climate change, reduce environmental impact, and conserve biodiversity.
+The Kawasaki Group’s Environmental Charter lays out environmental management values and principles to be shared across the Group along with action guidelines to steer each individual in their daily work.
+The Group implements environmental management, the combination of business management and environmental conservation, including efforts to prevent global warming, take action against climate change, reduce environmental impact, and conserve biodiversity.

-Through environmentally harmonious business activities and environmentally conscious Kawasakibrand products and services, the Kawasaki Group works with a wide range of stakeholders to conserve and improve the natural environment and to contribute to the creation of sustainable future.
+Through environmentally harmonious business activities and environmentally conscious Kawasaki-brand products and services, the Kawasaki Group works with a wide range of stakeholders to conserve and improve the natural environment and to contribute to the realization of sustainable society.
 I hope that the information contained in this report will provide readers with a deeper understanding of the environment-oriented management practices of the Kawasaki Group.